cometa-rocks/cometa_documentation/docs/css-xpath.md

     </tr>
 <table>

+<a id="xpath"></a>
-### 3. What is XPath?<a name="XPATH_SE"></a>
+### 3. What is XPath

 XPath stands for XML Path.
-It’s a query language that helps identify elements from an XML document.
+It's a query language that helps identify elements from an XML document.
 It uses expressions that navigate into an XML document in a way that can be traced from the start to the intended element—like forming a path from the start.
 Despite being harder to learn and master, XPath has multiple advantages over CSS selectors:

 - Creating in XPath is more flexible than in CSS Selector.

-- When you don’t know the name of an element, you can use contains to search for possible matches.
+- When you don't know the name of an element, you can use contains to search for possible matches.

 - Queries are compact, easy to type and read and easily parsed and can return any number of results, including zero.